 Lord Shiva Curse Lord Brahma – Shiva’s forgiveness of Brahma

 Nandikesvara said: Mahadeva then created a wonderful person, Bhairava, from the middle of his brows to quell the pride of Brahma.
-Bhairava knelt before the lord in the battle-field and said—“O Lord, what shall I do?
+Bhairava knelt before the lord on the battlefield and said—“O Lord, what shall I do?
 Please give me your directives quickly.”
 “Dear, here is Brahma, the first deity of the universe.
 Worship him with your sharp-pointed quick-moving sword.”
 With one of his hands, he caught hold of the tuft of Brahma’s fifth head was guilty of haughtily uttering a falsehood, and with the hands, he furiously shook his sword in order to cut it off.
 Lord Brahma trembled like a plantain tree in a whirlwind, with his ornaments scattered here and there, his cloth ruffled and loosened, the garland displaced, the upper cloth hanging loose and the glossy tuft disheveled, and fell at the feet of Bhairava.

 Meanwhile, the sympathetic Vishnu desirous of saving Brahma shed tears over the lotus-like feet of our Lord and said with palms joined in reverence just like a child lisping words of entreaty to his father.